DragonRidersUnite/book/src/07-high-score.md

 ## What's Next

 Let's add some music and sound effects to our game.
-Even just a simple track with a couple sound effects will make a _significant_ difference.
+Even just a simple music track with a few sound effects will make a _significant_ difference.